ResearchComputing/Documentation/README.md

 # User Guide
-For the Research Computing user guide, [see the wiki.](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki)
+For the Research Computing user guide, see the docs page, which renders at https://curc.readthedocs.io.

+Manage user guide builds at https://readthedocs.org/projects/curc/.

 # Research Computing User Tutorials